Barrett's Esophagus Denver

 Radiofrequency Ablation (RFA) with BarrX

 Radiofrequency ablation (RFA) consists of device that is attached to the end of an endoscope that is placed into the esophagus through the mouth.
 The device delivers heat energy to the diseased lining of the esophagus.
 The procedure is performed under intravenous sedation as an outpatient.
 A number of studies have demonstrated that RFA is safe and effective, resulting in a high rate of complete eradication of dysplastic Barrett’s esophagus.
 This stops progression to higher grades of dysplasia and esophageal cancer.
 Commonly, 2-4 treatments are required over a period of a few months to achieve complete eradication of the Barrett’s esophagus changes.
+A recent study showed excellent long term success with very low recurrence rates after ablation of Barrett’s.

 Once the esophageal lining is treated and the Barrett’s is gone, reflux needs to be treated or Barrett’s esophagus will likely return.
 This is done with either lifelong proton-pump inhibitor medication to reduce esophageal exposure to acid, or antireflux procedures to reduce esophageal exposure to all gastric contents (e.g. laparoscopic hiatal hernia repair).
 Current recommendations include that surveillance endoscopy still be performed.